joscraw/crm/README.md

     Disable amqp rabbit mq on the app as the prod server does not have rabbit mq instlled and is causing errors.

+    when deploying look at the PHPinfo for your local.
+You will need to copy that on staging/production. for example you will need to install GD and amqp